pism/pism/doc/sphinx/manual/practical-usage/input-output.rst

 Since the output files written with CDI-PIO are slightly different, a parameter can be define to specify if the restart file was written with CDI-PIO

-- :config:`output.pio.CDIrestart` flag which specifies if the restart file was written with CDI-PIO
+- :config:`output.cdi_pio.CDIrestart` flag which specifies if the restart file was written with CDI-PIO

 This helps to convert the time written by CDI-PIO in seconds.
 Finally, due to the second limitation mentioned previously, a couple of attributes of the restart